Why Art

 At least that is one moment in a process with many phases, like when I am at my desk trying to sketch realizable versions of impossible imaginings.

 Part of why it is difficult to talk about process is that I don’t think about it.
 I just do it.
 People ask what was in my mind when I made a certain mark, how the artist got from waking up one morning with a blank canvass (I wake up with a crowded one) and ended up a couple of months later with, say, metal wrought into something that spoke to them.
 I felt something, or saw something, and went to my studio if I wasn’t already in it.
-There is always a thought or feeling lurking in my mind somewhere.
+There are always thoughts and feelings lurking in my mind.
 I don’t understand people who wait for inspiration.
 I just go to my studio.

 My favorite line about this is this from Chuck Close.